Guide

 Export Email Data to Zoho CRM

 Zoho CRM is part of the Zoho One ecosystem with 45+ integrated apps.
-This guide exports email data from Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP using Nylas CLI and pushes it into Zoho CRM — covering the module system (Leads, Contacts, Accounts, Deals), COQL queries, Deluge scripting, Blueprint workflow triggers, and Zoho Flow automation.
+This guide exports email data from any email provider using Nylas CLI and pushes it into Zoho CRM — covering the module system (Leads, Contacts, Accounts, Deals), COQL queries, Deluge scripting, Blueprint workflow triggers, and Zoho Flow automation.

 SalesInbox vs. CLI-based import

-SalesInbox is useful for daily email management, but it has limits for data import:
+SalesInbox is useful for daily email management, but it has specific limits for bulk data import:

 • No historical import.
 SalesInbox processes emails as they arrive.
 You can't backfill 6 months of email history.
 According to Zoho's documentation, emails are synced “from the time the account is configured.”